 Airline miles: Among the types of rewards points you might already have are airline frequent-flier miles, which you typically earn for flying with an airline or its partners, or by using a co-branded rewards credit card to make purchases.
-For example, you may have built up American Airlines AAdvantage® miles if you frequently fly with the carrier or its partners or by using the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® to buy things.
+For example, you may have built up American Airlines AAdvantage® miles if you frequently fly with the carrier or its partners.
+Terms apply.

-Hotel points: You can earn points with a hotel chain, such as Hilton, by staying at properties across its various brands as well as by making purchases with a related credit card like the Hilton Honors American Express Surpass® Card.
+Hotel points: You can earn points with a hotel chain, such as Hilton, by staying at properties across its various brands as well as by making purchases with a related credit card.

 Transferable points and cash back: You might also have a credit card that earns points that are either transferable to various airline and hotel loyalty programs or redeemable for cash back rewards.
-For example, the Chase Sapphire Preferred® Card earns Ultimate Rewards points, which can be transferred to certain airline and hotel partners, such as Southwest Airlines Rapid Rewards, United MileagePlus, World of Hyatt and Marriott Bonvoy.
-But you can also redeem your Ultimate Rewards points for cash, which makes them very versatile and easy to use.
+You can also redeem your points for cash, which makes them very versatile and easy to use.